kubevirt/kubevirt/docs/architecture.md

 For example, we debated how we should connect VMs to external network resources.
 The quickest way seems to introduce KubeVirt-specific code, attaching a VM to a host bridge.
-However, we chose the longer path, of integrating with [Multus](https://github.com/intel/multus-cni) and [CNI](https://github.com/containernetworking) and improving them.
+However, we chose the longer path of integrating with [Multus](https://github.com/intel/multus-cni) and [CNI](https://github.com/containernetworking) and improving them.